| Marketing Research Services

 and qualified respondents are invited to evaluate the package design.
 Recommended

-our analysis and interpretation.
+along with analysis and interpretation.

 Our SellingPower™ mathematical model, based on a number of key variables, calculates an overall score for the package design and compares it to our action standards.